jenna-russell/jenna-russell.github.io/cv.markdown

 Built a Bart-based summarizer fine-tuned on DialogSum & XSum datasets\
 Employed methods to generate more faithful/truthful summaries such as training with a contrastive loss function and re-ranking beams by automatic faithfulness metrics

-<b> Extreme Summarization for Topic Extraction </b> \
+<b> Title Generation</b> \
 Research methods of extreme summarization to provide short descriptions for the purpose of extracting the main topic of a text\
 Created topic summarization system using the following methodology Used fine-tuned issue-resolution Bart to generate 3 summary beams for about 15k call transcripts \
 Used Few-shot label generation with MPT-7B based off of Unlabeled Data Generation methodology to generate extreme summaries from the issue-resolution summaries\
-Used transfer learning to train Bart to learn extreme summaries from original dialogue text
+Used transfer learning to train Bart to learn extreme summaries from original dialogue text.

 <b> Semantic Role Labeling </b> \
 Researching semantic role systems for dialogue systems to improve contextual understanding of low-resource systems \
 Proposed new semantic role schema specifically for chatbots \
 Demonstrated improved contextual understanding of chatbot when using the semantic role system to gain a better underlying understanding of language

+<b>Machine Translation </b> \
+Creating Spanish version of Erica by using automatic translation to create English version of utterances.
+Established novel financial Spanish-English translation dataset and nstituted a weak supervision loop to improve quality and quantity of training data

 ## Teaching